-A search box is available where you can look up vessels using name, IMO number or company.
+A search box is available where you can look up vessels using the name, IMO number, or company.
 But the most interesting feature of this website is the “vessel company” feature.

 You can search for a vessel and know the company behind them.
 Or you can also search for a company and know the ships within their fleet!